buribalkan/C-SHARP-Training/Twincat-pragma.md

 {text 'Part xy has been compiled completely'}
 ...
 ```
+## Conditional pragmas
+Conditional pragmas are used to influence the code generation in the precompile process or the compile process.
+The programming language ST supports these pragmas.

+## Region pragma
+The pragma is used to consolidate multiple lines in a text editor to a block.
+The block can be assigned a name.
+Region pragmas can be nested.

+Syntax: {region "description"} … {endregion}

+Be sure to follow this syntax so that the pragma is taken into account.

+Code with region pragma: Extended and reduced view

+The pragma can be used in the ST editor and all declaration editors.
+Syntax highlighting can be adapted in the options.

 ## 🧠 Notes

 - Pragmas **do not affect logic flow**, only metadata or compiler behavior.